Giani Gurbachan Singh: Early life

-Jathedar of the Akal Takht (2008-2018)
+Jathedar of the Akal Takht (2008–2018)

-Subsequent to the dismissal of Joginder Singh Vedanti, the Shiromani Gurdwara Parbandhak Committee appointed Singh as the jathedar of the Akal Takht on 06 August 2008.
+Subsequent to the dismissal of Joginder Singh Vedanti, the Shiromani Gurdwara Parbandhak Committee appointed Singh as the jathedar of the Akal Takht on 6 August 2008.

 Honoring Parkash Singh Badal

 Along with jathedars of the other four takhts, Singh awarded the titles of Panth Rattan (jewel of the community) and Fakhr-e-Qaum (pride of the nation) to then Chief Minister Parkash Singh Badal.
-He was awarded this title from the Akal Takht for his service to the Sikh nation, for imprisonment and atrocities faced during various Akali movements and for building Virasat-e-Khalsa.
+He was awarded this title from the Akal Takht for his service to the Sikh community, for imprisonment and atrocities faced during various Akali movements and for building Virasat-e-Khalsa.
 A Sarbat Khalsa held on 10 November 2015 withdrew the title due to allegations of civil rights violations and failure to recognize the oppression faced by the Sikhs in Punjab.

 Pardoning Gurmeet Ram Rahim Singh

 In October 2015, the five beloved of the Akal Takht: Satnam Singh Khanda, Mangal Singh, Tarlok Singh, Satnam Singh and Major Singh summoned Singh along with jathedars of the other four takhts: Mal Singh, Gurmukh Singh, Iqbal Singh and Ram Singh to clarify their reason for pardoning Dera Sacha Sauda head Gurmeet Ram Rahim Singh for the imitation of Guru Gobind Singh in 2007.
 After the jathedars refused to recognise the summon, the five beloved directed the Shiromani Gurdwara Parbandhak Committee to dismiss the jathedars from their duties.
 The Shiromani Committee ignored the gurmata and instead suspended the five beloved.
 The jatherdars later revoked their decision to pardon Gurmeet Ram Rahim Singh.